JackZheng10/SwampHacks2020_SnapScan/README.md

 # SwampHacks 2020 - SnapScan

 ### How to run:
--Change the server IP in servURL located in /App.js to your IPv4 address
-  -Optional: Change the PORT in /backend/app.js from 3001 to your desired port and also make the same change in servURL -Run npm install from main directory
+*Change the server IP in servURL located in /App.js to your IPv4 address *Optional: Change the PORT in /backend/app.js from 3001 to your desired port and also make the same change in servURL *Run npm install from main directory
-  -Make sure expo-cli is installed and you have the mobile app -Apply the fixes from user "alaast" explained here: https://github.com/leecade/react-native-swiper/issues/1108 -Run npm start
+  *Make sure expo-cli is installed and you have the mobile app *Apply the fixes from user "alaast" explained here: https://github.com/leecade/react-native-swiper/issues/1108 *Run npm start
--Run npm install from /backend
+*Run npm install from /backend
-  -Install any necessary missing packages
+  *Install any necessary missing packages
-  -Run npm start
+  *Run npm start
--Finally, scan the QR code generated in the main directory's CLI using the Expo app on your phone
+*Finally, scan the QR code generated in the main directory's CLI using the Expo app on your phone

 ## Inspiration
 1 out of every 5 working Americans put absolutely no money towards saving every year.
 69% are saving less than 10% of their annual income<sup>[1]</sup>.
 As a country, we are currently facing a savings crisis.
 With daily discretionary spending being higher than it's ever been and income remaining relatively stagnant, fewer and fewer Americans are saving and preparing for retirement.
 A study by Bankrate shows that the most prominent cause for this lack of saving is expenses<sup>[1]</sup>.
 We propose SnapScan in order to give people an easy, stress-free means to keep track of their expenses, stay within their budgets, and gain control of their financial lives.